nerc-project/nerc-docs/docs/openstack/access-and-security/security-groups.md

 # Security Groups

+Security groups can be thought of like firewalls.
+They ultimately control inbound and outbound traffic to your virtual machines.

 Before you launch an instance, you should add security group rules to enable users to ping and use SSH to connect to the instance.
 Security groups are sets of IP filter rules that define networking access and are applied to all